 For the two years that followed, and with the help of a top-notch team of educators and entrepreneurs, a founding team was assembled to conduct extensive research on the state of music education in our country, and to tap into converging science about how we now know people learn.
 The team also sought to understand market dynamics and the competitive landscape, so as to create an offering unlike anything else that was available.
 Their goal was build a one-of-a-kind music school experience, the DNA of which was rooted in community and belonging, and educational credibility and accountability.

 In 2008, the dream became a reality when Real School opened its flagship location in Burlington MA.
 The fact that the school thrived during the worst economy of the past 70 years was heartening.
-But the buzz the school created, and the speed with which the school grew stood as proof that the vision of Real School was on right target.
+But the buzz the school created, and the speed with which the school grew stood as proof that the vision of Real School was right on target.

 Over 60 music educators call Real School home, making us one of the largest employers and supporters of musicians in the region.
 Each year Real School provides these highly skilled (but traditionally underpaid) professional educators with millions in personal earnings, and roughly 5% of the company is owned virtually by its key employees.